It’s time to learn about the Mediterranean Diet!

-Keys noted these Mediterraneans had low saturated fat intake, getting fat instead from olives and fresh fish.
+Keys noted these Mediterraneans had a low saturated fat intake, getting their fat from olives and fresh fish.
 He also noted low instances of heart disease, and thus declared something like, “low saturated fat consumption causes fewer instances of heart disease and leads to a longer life.”

 Now, if you’re a nerd like me, you are hopefully aware that “correlation does not prove causation,” that even though two variables are correlated, it doesn’t mean that one causes the other.

 But it was a great story, backed up by logically sounding data from an accomplished researcher, and the hypothesis became “fact.”
 Thus, the hypothesis of the “Mediterranean Diet equals long life” continued to gain steam, and Keys work went on to define a huge portion of America’s nutritional guidance over the past 60 years.